-Figure 6.4 Recommended industrial, storage & distribution areas portfolio.
+Figure 6.7 Recommended industrial, storage & distribution areas portfolio.

-6.4.3 The areas identified for potential expansion for industry, storage and distribution are set out in Figure 6.5.
+6.4.3 The areas identified for potential expansion for industry, storage and distribution are set out in Figure 6.8.

 Area category Area name Area (m2)

 Light Industrial Areas Airport expansion 58,071

 La Villiaze 11,548

 General Industrial Areas Pitronnerie Road expansion 7,288

 Saltpans/Braye Road 1,567

 Northside expansion 36,333

 Sub total +114,807

 Specialist Industry Longue Hougue 121,945

 Chouet Headland 78,781

 Sub total +200,726

 Total +315,533

 Forecast Requirement -22,600

-Figure 6.5 Proposed additions to the existing Industry/Storage portfolio
+Figure 6.8 Proposed additions to the existing Industry/Storage portfolio

 - 6.4.4 The area identified around the Airport for light industry is not a specific designation in the IDP as it is provided through an enabling policy approach for airport related development. - 6.4.5 The IDP introduced new planning policies to support the recommended portfolio identified by the ELS (2014).
-A review of planning permissions granted in 2019 and 2020 indicates planning policies are generally working to support the recommended portfolio.
-In line with policy, there have been some planning permissions granted resulting in the loss of standalone industrial and storage sites within the Main Centres and in one of the Local Centres to residential use.
-For example, the redevelopment of an industrial yard on Route Isabelle for 8 dwellings. - 6.4.6 During 2020 there was planning permission for 3 new units at Les Monmains Business Park within the KIAs that indicates positive investment is continuing within the KIAs to enhance and improve their accommodation offering in accordance with the intentions of IDP policy. - 6.4.7 Previous AMRs have addressed the level of provision of industry and storage uses Outside of the Centres and highlighted that if the majority of development for industry, storage and distribution uses continues to be located Outside of the Centres, further investigation into the operation of the relevant polices controlling development Outside of the Centres may need to be undertaken.
-During 2019 and 2020, provision of additional land and in some cases floorspace Outside of the Centres continues, with a total of 2.6ha of land and 3,680m2 of floorspace granted planning permission (equates to c.71% of net gain in floorspace during 2019 & 2020).
-This includes permission for redevelopment of a redundant glasshouse site at Domarie and Avondale Vineries in Oatlands Lane St Sampsons of 3700m2 and 1.9ha of land and should result in the proper clearance of the site as intended by the planning policy.
-Remaining increases relate to extensions to existing sites located Outside of the Centres and the issuing of Certificate of Lawful Use. - 6.4.8 Overall, there were no losses of industrial, storage or distribution premises or land within the designated Key Industrial Areas indicating the policies are giving a suitable level of support to this sector.
-There was no activity on the areas identified for expansion.
+A review of planning permissions granted in 2021 indicates planning policies are generally working to support the recommended portfolio.
+In line with policy, there have been some planning permissions granted resulting in the loss of standalone industrial and storage sites within St Peter Port Main Centre, L'Islet Local Centre and the airport.
+These three changes of use, all outside of a KIA, include from industrial or storage use to that of residential or public amenity. - 6.4.6 During 2021 there were 5 planning permissions (plus 3 retrospective permissions) for new/existing premises units both within and outside the Main Centres, with two of these within a KIA or KIEA. - 6.4.7 Previous AMRs have considered the level of provision of industry and storage uses Outside of the Centres and highlighted that if a significant number of developments for industry, storage and distribution uses continue to be located Outside of the Centres, further investigation into the operation of the relevant polices controlling development Outside of the Centres may need to be undertaken.
+During 2021, provision of additional land and floorspace Outside of the Centres was of a limited scale only, in contrast to gains seen in previous years.
+Continued monitoring is being undertaken to establish any observable trends. - 6.4.8 Overall, there were no losses of industrial, storage or distribution premises or land within the designated Key Industrial Areas indicating the policies are giving a suitable level of support to this sector.
+There was one instance of small scale activity on the areas identified for expansion.